 - Language arts

-These classes do not appear to be affiliated with public or private schools, but be sure to check with them for verification before signing up.
+These classes do not appear to be affiliated with public or private schools, but be sure to check with them for verification before signing up, especially if you are looking for online schooling for high school where you get public school credits.

 Should I Use K12 for Home School?